Tuxtla Chiapas, Mexico Travel Guide

 Basic Spanish phrases aid daily interactions in Tuxtla Gutiérrez.

-Overcome language barriers with these resources.
+Overcome language barriers with these sources of information.

 More expressions for common situations.

-Check specific opening hours for attractions and businesses before your visit, especially during holiday periods, to avoid any inconvenience.
+Check specific opening hours for attractions and businesses before your visit, especially during public holiday periods, to avoid any inconvenience.

 Dress is generally casual due to warmth.
 Modest attire (shoulders and knees covered) is appropriate for religious sites.